Liupanx/Liupanx/README.md

 ## 👩‍💻 About Me
 🎓 Master of Computer Science @ Northeastern University
-🧠 Building **ELLMA-T**, an embodied conversational agent in VRChat to help reduce speaking anxiety
-📈 Former marketer who localized global brands (cars, skincare, herbal drinks) and helped launch local ones into international markets — from China to the world
-💡 Passionate about creating human-centered tools that blend language, learning, and immersive tech
+🧠 Building **ELLMA-T**, an embodied conversational agent in VRChat to help reduce speaking anxiety 📈 Former marketer who helped global brands go local — and local brands go global 💡 Passionate about creating human-centered tools that blend language, learning, and immersive tech

 ## 🛠 Tech I Use